 Categories

 Czech software and systems engineering company Space Systems Czech upgraded an archaeology map of the Czech Republic for the Institute of Archaeology of the Czech Academy of Sciences, Prague.

-The engineering company translated its know-how in software development for critical infrastructure into a mapping system.
+Space Systems Czech is a company incubated within the BusinessRunway programme of the Technology Centre Prague.
+As part of the incubation, it uses the services of the ESA Technology Broker project to find new partners.
+Thanks to this, it has linked up with the Institute of Archaeology and applied its know-how in software development for critical infrastructure into a mapping system.
 During this process, errors and failures were removed due to knowledge of Big Data and GIS, additional functions were added.

+Categories